olgaStadnyk/k6-learning/README.md

 - `assets` - screenshots used in documentations
 - `browser-test` - contains documentation and tests examples for Browser testing
-- `cicd` - test example used in GH actions and docs ...
+- `cicd` - test example used in GH actions and docs
+- `project` - an example of the project with different types of performance tests.
+Go here after all previous learning folders.
+...